Our Breeding Program

 There are many careers open to our dogs.
-In addition to becoming guide dogs or service dogs, they can also become detector dogs for law enforcement agencies, physical or occupational therapy dogs to serve in VA or military medical center, or other specialized therapy dogs.
+Instead of becoming guide dogs or service dogs, they could become detector dogs for law enforcement agencies, physical or occupational therapy dogs to serve in VA or military medical center, or other specialized facility dogs.

 These exceptional volunteers give loving homes to our sires and dams, which includes feeding, exercising, grooming, and caring for them.
 They also bring them to obedience training sessions throughout the year and transport the dogs to and from campus when their services are required.

 All medical checkups and vaccines for dogs within our program are given at the Guide Dog Foundation by our veterinarians and kennel staff, who make sure each dog is healthy and happy.
 If breeder caretakers go away on vacation, they don’t have to worry about finding someone to watch their breeder dog.
 They can make a reservation for a spot in our boarding kennel and enjoy their trip while the dog stays here!
 To learn more about being a Volunteer Breeder Caretaker, CLICK HERE.

 Our breeding colony has over 100 dogs, the majority of which are Labrador Retrievers.

 - Standard Poodles